project-codeflare/rayvens/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 Rayvens augments [Ray](https://ray.io) with events.
-With Rayvens, Ray applications can produce events, subscribe to event streams, and process events.
+With Rayvens, Ray applications can subscribe to event streams, process and produce events.
 Rayvens leverages [Apache Camel](https://camel.apache.org) to make it possible for data scientists to access hundreds of data services with little effort.

 For example, we can periodically fetch the AAPL stock price from a REST API with
 code: